rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. The subscription has been unconfigured.
 1. Some subscription, receiver, transport or encoding configuration has been removed, e.g., receiver configuration, such that there is no longer the sufficient minimum information to maintain the subscription.
 1. A dynamic subscription has been terminated via a *delete-subscription* or *kill-subscription* YANG RPC.
-1. Transport connectivity to all receivers have been lost, either due to network issues, or a failure in the security session state.
+1. Transport connectivity to the receivers have been lost, either due to network issues, or a failure in the security session state.
-1. The publisher doesn't have sufficient resources to honor the terms of the subscription, i.e., it is generating too many *update* notifications, or attempting to send too much data.
+1. The publisher does not have sufficient resources to honor the terms of the subscription, i.e., it is generating too many *update* notifications, or attempting to send too much data.
-1. The subscription parameters have changed in such a way, i.e., as defined in {{ChangingSubscriptionConfiguration}}, that means the subscription needs to be reset by terminating and recreating it.
+1. The subscription parameters have changed in such a way, i.e., as defined in {{ChangesNeedingTermination}}, that needs the subscription to be reset by terminating and recreating it.
 1. The *reset* RPC is invoked on a configured subscription, or on the referenced receiver associated with a configured subscription.

 In addition, from a receiver's perspective, if transport connectivity is lost, then that is equivalent to terminating the subscription via a *subscription-terminated* notification.

 If possible, the publisher MUST try and close the subscription gracefully by generating a *subscription-terminated* notification to all receivers before closing any sessions to any receivers that have no remaining subscriptions.
 Publishers MAY complete their current collection if one is in progress before generating the *subscription-terminated* notification.
 Obviously, if transport connectivity to a receiver has been lost then neither of these two actions will be possible.

 The publisher MUST NOT generate any further events, e.g., *update* notifications, related to the subscription after the *subscription-terminated* notification has been generated.
-In addition, receivers SHOULD ignore any messages received outside of an active subscription, i.e., either before a *subscription-started* notification or after a *subscription-terminated* or *receiver-disconnected* notification.
+In addition, receivers SHOULD ignore any messages received outside of an active subscription, i.e., either before a *subscription-started* notification or after a *subscription-terminated* notification.

 If the publisher accepts the request, which it MUST, if the subscription-id matches a dynamic subscription established in the same transport session, then it should stop the subscription and send a *subscription-terminated* notification.